MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/install-and-set-up.md

 Enterprise templates for Power Platform are enterprise-ready solutions that are designed to be installed, customized, deployed, and managed by a [centralized team](/power-platform/guidance/adoption/delivery-models#centralized) at your organization to support common [governance and security](/power-platform/guidance/adoption/admin-best-practices) practices.

 Establish a centralized team that consists of key stakeholders, product owners, and Power Platform administrators and developers.
-Be sure to review Power Platform best-practices and administration resource links and to develop plans that suit your organization's needs.
+Be sure to review Power Platform best practices and administration resource links and to develop plans that suit your organization's needs.

 More information: